awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 AWS Glue jobs can help you transform data to a format that optimizes query performance in Athena\.
 Data formats have a large impact on query performance and query costs in Athena\.

 We recommend to use Parquet and ORC data formats\.
 AWS Glue supports writing to both of these data formats, which can make it easier and faster for you to transform data to an optimal format for Athena\.
-For more information about these formats and other ways to improve performance, see [Top Performance Tuning tips for Amazon Athena](http://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)\.
+For more information about these formats and other ways to improve performance, see [Top Performance Tuning Tips for Amazon Athena](http://aws.amazon.com/blogs/big-data/top-10-performance-tuning-tips-for-amazon-athena/)\.

 ### Converting SMALLINT and TINYINT Data Types to INT When Converting to ORC<a name="schema-etl-orc"></a>